prometheus/prometheus/README.md

 Prometheus, a [Cloud Native Computing Foundation](https://cncf.io/) project, is a systems and service monitoring system.
-It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts if some condition is observed to be true.
+It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are observed.

-Prometheus's main distinguishing features as compared to other monitoring systems are:
+The features that distinguish Prometheus from other metrics and monitoring systems are:

-- a **multi-dimensional** data model (time series defined by metric name and set of key/value dimensions)
+- A **multi-dimensional** data model (time series defined by metric name and set of key/value dimensions)
 - PromQL, a **powerful and flexible query language** to leverage this dimensionality
-- no dependency on distributed storage; **single server nodes are autonomous**
+- No dependency on distributed storage; **single server nodes are autonomous**
-- time series collection happens via a **pull model** over HTTP
+- An HTTP **pull model** for time series collection
-- **pushing time series** is supported via an intermediary gateway
+- **Pushing time series** is supported via an intermediary gateway for batch jobs
-- targets are discovered via **service discovery** or **static configuration**
+- Targets are discovered via **service discovery** or **static configuration**
-- multiple modes of **graphing and dashboarding support**
+- Multiple modes of **graphing and dashboarding support**
-- support for hierarchical and horizontal **federation**
+- Support for hierarchical and horizontal **federation**

 ## Architecture overview